tzaffi/streamlit-cdk-fargate/README.md

 `cd streamlit-docker && docker-compose up --build streamlit`

 You'll be able to run the app locally on port 8501: [http://localhost:8501](http://localhost:8501)

+## ANTIQUATED - keeping as reminder to add `cdk bootstrap` to make command. - DON'T FORGET TO REMOVE

+**I did that, but I got some nasty error about "This stack uses assets..."**

+Try `cdk bootstrap` from inside of the `streamlit/` directory.
+Thent try `cdk deploy` again.

 ## Setup the CDK Fargate Stack